Steroid before early C-Section may prevent baby breathing issues and emergency deliveries

 Summary

-This study compared two groups of women having planned C-sections: one group received steroid injections (betamethasone) before a C-section at 38 weeks, and the other had a C-section at 39 weeks without steroids.
-The goal was to see if the steroid helped prevent newborn breathing problems and reduced the chance of needing an emergency C-section before the planned date.
-The trial enrolled 200 women and has been completed.
+This study compared two groups of women having planned C-sections: one group had the surgery at 38 weeks after receiving two steroid shots (betamethasone) to speed up the baby's lung development, while the other group had the surgery at 39 weeks without steroids.
+The goal was to see if the 38-week approach could prevent emergency C-sections caused by labor starting before the planned date, without increasing the risk of newborn breathing problems.
+The trial enrolled 200 women and tracked rates of neonatal respiratory distress.

 Get updates